-The countless health benefits resulting from exercise, including strength training, are well-established facts.
-However, several recent studies (as of 2012), suggest that not all forms of exercise produce the same benefits, particularly in regards to mental health.
-Cognitive decline is more of a pressing issue than most people realise, with a staggering one case documented worldwide every seven seconds!
+The countless health benefits resulting from exercise, including strength training are well-established facts.
+However recent studies (as of 2012) suggest that not all forms or modes of physical activity produce the same results in regards to mental wellbeing and cognitive decline is becoming an increasing problem with one case documented worldwide every seven seconds!

 Application of an exercise regime to seniors is one way that cognitive weakness can be prevented or slowed down.
 A study from 2012 demonstrated this with results showing promise for preventing dementia in those who are experiencing it due, specifically on hip health and mobility levels which have been shown crucial in slowing mental decay among older adults who experience symptoms like these just before diagnosis

 The researchers found that the exercise program enhanced decision-making abilities and mental processes such as attention, conflict resolution skills , associative memory retention.
 These findings are all strong predictors for progression from slight cognitive deficiency into dementia!